Where To Travel In The USA Based On Your Personality Type

 5. Nature-Loving Adventurer

 Head to Colorado, if outdoor adventure is what you are looking for.
 The Rocky Mountain National Park has stunning scenery for hiking.
-There is plenty of opportunities in Colorado for mountain biking, zipline tours, skiing, rock climbing, and rafting, too.
+There is plenty of opportunities in Colorado for mountain biking, zipline tours, skiing, rock climbing, and rafting, and you can enjoy all of this while staying at a vacation home rental to get the most out of your days.

 Featured Photo Attribution: www.rodjonesphotography.co.uk [CC-BY-2.0 (http://creativecommons.org/licenses/by/2.0)], via Wikimedia Commons